Icon representing Protect and enhance biodiversity

 • integration of microbat habitat in bridges

-• tree replacement programs
+• tree replacement programs in both urban settings and natural landscapes

 • seed collection and plant propagation activities